jordwalke/flex/README.md

 (double click) which shows you the assembly.
 4.03 is said to greatly improve the source locations when profiling so it tells you the function names instead of assembly locations more often than not.

+#### Thanks
+A very special Thank You goes out to [Yehor Lvivski](http://lvivski.com/), who was kind enough to donate his `npm` package name `flex`.
+You may still install the previous package `flex` under its respective versions.
+All versions `1.0.0` and greater will refer to this package - the flex box layout computation algorithm written in Reason.